 - Confirm DNS Configuration – To verify the DNS configuration in Exchange Server, follow the simple steps.

-- Initially, log in Edge Transport Server locally and use Console Switch if using the Remote Desktop connection.
+- Initially, log in to Edge Transport Server locally and use Console Switch if using the Remote Desktop connection.

 - Open Exchange Management Console>click Edge Transport Server>select Properties.